Hong Kong support services

-- Clients wishing to open a company in Hong Kong may find that costs of living in the city can be higher than in some western countries, as Hong Kong has been ranked as second most expensive city in the world, according to The Economist in 2016;
+- Clients wishing to open a company in Hong Kong may find that costs of living in the city can be higher than in some western countries, as Hong Kong has been ranked as the fourth most expensive city in the world in 2019, according to The Economist;

 - Hong Kong visa applications require extensive supporting documentation, which can make the process very cumbersome.
-Hence, prior to moving to the city, Clients are advised to conduct extensive research or engage the assistance of a corporate services firm;
+Hence, prior to moving to the city, Clients are advised to conduct extensive research or engage the assistance of a corporate services provider, such as Healy Consultants;

-- If our Clients request, Healy Consultants will be pleased to assist with applying for employment and residence visas at the Immigration Department.
+- If our Clients request, Healy Consultants Group PLC will be pleased to assist with applying for employment and residence visas at the Immigration Department.
 Our fees to obtain a work permit amount to US$7,950.

 - The ‘Entry for Investment’ visa is an employment pass best suited for foreigners who wish to work in Hong Kong;